-Metatarsalgia and Tarsal Tunnel Syndrome
+Prolotherapy for Metatarsalgia and Tarsal Tunnel Syndrome

-Another diagnosis used for chronic burning foot and/or toe pain is Tarsal Tunnel Syndrome.
 Tarsal Tunnel Syndrome is very similar to Carpal Tunnel Syndrome.
 The tibial nerve runs in a canal on the inside of the foot called the tarsal tunnel.
 When the tibial nerve gets pinched here, it is called Tarsal Tunnel Syndrome.
 The symptoms described for this syndrome include pain in the ankle, arch, toes, or heel.

-The pain associated with plantar fasciitis is usually described as pinpoint or knife-like pain in the heel pad.
-Pain is usually worse in the morning, when the plantar fascia is stiff, cold, or tensed.
-The pain is caused when the damaged tissue is stretched, so when the person begins to bear weight on the foot, the pain level is very high, but lessens as he/she continues to walk/run, presumably as the plantar fascia becomes more flexible.
-The pain typically originates very gradually; starting only with pain at the beginning of exercise.
+The pain associated with plantar fasciitis is usually described as a pinpoint or knife-like pain in the heel pad.
+Pain is usually worse in the morning when the plantar fascia is stiff, cold, or tensed.
+The pain is caused when the damaged tissue is stretched, so when the person begins to bear weight on the foot, the pain level is very high but lessens as he/she continues to walk/run, presumably as the plantar fascia becomes more flexible.
+The pain typically originates very gradually; starting only with pain at the beginning of the exercise.
 However, without appropriate treatment; even walking becomes too painful.

 Plantar fasciitis can occur for any number of reasons, most having their root in simple overuse.
 The pain is a result of the weakness of the plantar fascia, which then inflames.
 Please see our article on Plantar fasciitis and Plantar Fasciopathy for a more detailed discussion on these problems.

 A heel spur forms because the plantar fascia is barely connected.
 Thus, the heel spur is not the cause of the pain, but rather the result of plantar fasciitis.
 By administering Prolotherapy, the spur-producing process stops.
 This idea is applicable to any osteoarthritis process in the body.
-Prolotherapy stops every arthritis-producing processes because it corrects the root of the problem, which is tendon, ligament, and fascia weakness.
+Prolotherapy stops every arthritis-producing process because it corrects the root of the problem, which is a tendon, ligament, and fascia weakness.
 Prolotherapy has corrected many a foot problem that would otherwise have had to have surgery that is often unsuccessful.

 Turf toe is a very common condition among football players, as well as other “turf” sports.
 Turf toe is, simply, a sprain of the ligament of the great toe.

 Turf toe may cause severe and chronic pain.
 If there is an injury to the MPJ, it can lead to prolonged disability, because the MPJ joint is vital to walking.
 This is the joint involved in the push-off phase of walking and running.
-If untreated, turf toe can cause hallux rigidus, or an immobile joint in the great toe.
+If untreated, turf toe can cause hallux rigidus or an immobile joint in the great toe.
 Other long-term injuries include painful arthritis and bunions.

-2. Gould JS.Recurrent tarsal tunnel syndrome.
+5. Gould JS.Recurrent tarsal tunnel syndrome.
 Foot Ankle Clin.
 2014 Sep;19(3):451-67. doi: 10.1016/j.fcl.2014.06.015.
 Epub 2014 Jul 12.
+[Google Scholar]

-5. Schade VL.
+8. Schade VL.
 Surgical Management of Freiberg’s Infraction: A Systematic Review.
 Foot Ankle Spec.
-2015 May 19. pii: 1938640015585966.
-[Epub ahead of print]
+2015 May 19.
+[Google Scholar]